New Short Logo04

 By 1700, rice was established as a major crop for the colonists.
 That year 300 tons of American rice, referred to as "Carolina Golde Rice," was shipped to England.
 Colonists were producing more rice than there were ships to carry it.

 Rice farming’s extremely high hand-labor requirements is credited with having started the plantation era of the Southern States.
-Even with ox and mule-drawn equipment of those years, rice "farms" or plantations of only a few hundred acres required from 100 to 300 laborers to prepare the soil, plant, harvest and thresh their production—all by hand.
+Even with ox and mule-drawn equipment of those years, rice "farms" or plantations of only a few hundred acres required from 100 to 300 laborers to prepare the soil, plant, harvest and thresh their production—all by hand

-By 1726, the Port of Charleston was exporting about 4,500 metric tons of "Carolina Golde," which later became the standard of high-quality rice throughout the world.
 When America gained independence 50 years later, rice had become one of her major agricultural businesses.
 Then came the War Between the States and an end to the plantation era.
 This, together with the ravages of hurricanes and competition from other crops, moved rice westward.
 The sprawling plantations of the Gulf Coast, parceled out to soldiers returning from the war, became a new home to rice crops.
 Still, high labor costs kept the industry from expanding.
 Not until mechanized farming methods came into use would the Gulf Coast rice industry become viable.

 In 1884, the Machine Age was beginning to affect every aspect of American life.
 It was the year an Iowa wheat farmer pointed out that the broad prairie land of southwestern Louisiana and southeastern Texas has solid soils which could hold up heavy equipment like the machines used for the production of wheat in Iowa.
 A revolution of mechanization followed, establishing what are today’s major Southern rice growing states: Arkansas, Louisiana, Mississippi, Missouri, and Texas.